Bulk bill claims in Medicare 011-43030000

 Health professionals are no longer required to keep a copy of the assignment of benefit forms where the claims are lodged electronically.
 The agency recommends that the copies are retained until the account has been reconciled.

-Where a health professional is unable to demonstrate, through any other record, that a service was provided to a patient, the practitioner copy must be retained for 2 years from the date of service.
+Where a health professional cannot demonstrate that a service was provided to a patient, they must retain the practitioner copy for 2 years from the date of service.

 The Resources page contains a table outlining disposal action of records as stated in Entry 20173 of the National Archives of Australia - Records Authority - Medicare.